openvinotoolkit/open_model_zoo/demos/python_demos/whiteboard_inpainting_demo/README.md

 The demo outputs original video with the processed one.
 Usage:

     * Invert colors on the resulting frame by pressing the `i` key.
-    * Select a part of the frame be shown in a separate window by using your left mouse button.
+    * Select a part of the frame to be shown in a separate window by using your left mouse button.
     * Exit the demo by pressing `Esc`.